Northern Mansi

 Northern Mansi (ма̄ньси ла̄тыӈ, /mns/) is the sole surviving member of the Mansi languages, spoken in Russia in the Khanty–Mansi Autonomous Okrug and Sverdlovsk Oblast.

 Northern Mansi has strong Russian, Komi, Nenets, and Northern Khanty influence, and is the literary Mansi language.
-There is no accusative case; that is, both the nominative and accusative roles are unmarked on the noun. /*/æ// and /*/æː// have been backed to /[a]/ and /[aː]/.
+There is no accusative case; that is, both the nominative and accusative roles are unmarked on the noun.

 This article focuses on the Severnaya Sosva dialect of Northern Mansi, considered the literary language.

 Dialects

 Dialects are named after the rivers their speakers originally lived next to.
 Mutual intelligibility between dialects can vary.